-2.3.2 Given the location of the site on the edge of Culverstone Green village centre, it is afforded with a good level of pedestrian accessibility, with direct access into Culverstone Green village centre.
+2.3.2 The site location on the edge of Istead Rise village is afforded with a good level of pedestrian accessibility, with direct access into the village centre.

-2.3.3 There are also a number of Public Rights of Way (PRoW) located in close proximity to the site, as shown in Figure 2-3 below, in which purple lines represent Footpaths, green lines represent Bridleways and brown lines represent byways.
+2.3.3 There are a number of Public Rights of Way (PRoW) in close proximity to the site, shown in Figure 2-3 below, in which purple lines represent Footpaths, green lines represent Bridleways and blue lines represent restricted byways.